Maxthegreat99/CustomItems/README.md

 `ammo (a)` - Gives an item the ammo attribute.

-`useammo` - Tells when ammo an item uses, useammo 0 means the weapon will not use ammo.
+`useammo (uam)` - Tells when ammo an item uses, useammo 0 means the weapon will not use ammo.

 `notammo (na)` - Tells whether an item is not an ammo, Either true or false.

+`stack (st)` - Determines how many of that item you should be given.

 **Order doesn't matter when inputting parameters.
 You can put any parameters you need, however you want them.**